Feel like a giant in the small Storgata - a copy of Storgata in Lillehammer á 1930.

 Storgata 74

-Gullsmed J. Frisenberg is one of the city's oldest craft businesses that is still in operation.
+Goldsmith J. Frisenberg is one of the city's oldest craft businesses still in operation.
 The building has many elements from neoclassicism.

 Storgata 83